tsackton/taelgar/Gazetteer/Sentinel Range/Central Highlands Region.md

 The Central Highlands includes the [[Sentinel Range]], as well as the forests along the western slopes of the mountains, and the east bank and upper watershed of the [[~North Nahadi River~]].

-- To the north, this region is bordered by the cold polar regions of the [[Far North Region]].
+- To the north, this region is bordered by the cold polar regions of the [[Far North]].
 - To the east, this region is bordered by the [[Highland Kingdoms]], the [[The Western Marches]] of [[Sembara]], and the [[Refounded Alliance of Aurbez]].
 - To the south, this region is bordered by the plains of [[Dunmar]].
 - To the west, this region is bordered by the [[Chardonian Empire]], the northern hinterlands of the [[Chardonian Empire]], and the coastal north.